How to Buy an Artificial Christmas Tree

 Selecting an artificial Christmas tree can be tricky business, especially for first-time purchasers.
 Some considerations are similar to purchasing a natural Christmas tree, such as height and width proportions to your room and what species of tree you want!
 But artificial Christmas trees have a different construction than natural ones, require care to make them last season after season, and some folks are concerned the safety aspects.
 Going beyond the aesthetics, let our experts guide you in choosing the artificial Christmas tree that is just right for you.

-Tree is delivered right at your doorstep; no lugging required
+- Tree is delivered right at your doorstep;

 Now, what factors should you consider in choosing the right Christmas tree?